BLOG

 Rank items by importance

-AIn addition to our evacuation tips, the way you organize for an evacuation preferably ahead of time of a disaster and not when an evacuation is imminent, depends on the circumstance of families with special needs children.
-Rank by importance the items you want to include and assemble what you need ahead of time.
+In addition to our evacuation tips, the way you organize for an evacuation, preferably ahead of time of a disaster and not when an evacuation is imminent, depends on the circumstances of families with special needs children.
+Rank the items you want to include by importance and assemble what you need ahead of time.

 A word of caution: it is better to store your evacuation packs indoors where temperatures are less likely to fluctuate and cause damage to flash drives, food, medicine, etc. Furthermore, garages can be adversely affected by fires, floods, and pests.